carlosivanr/hugo_website/content/guides/regression/2021-11-01-logistic-regression-2/index.en.markdown

 </table>

 ### Residuals
 As with linear regression, we want to inspect the residuals to identify cases in which the model fits poorly and identify cases that may have undue influence in our model.
-We use the same code here to determine that there are no cases in which the residual is excessively large.
+We use the same code used in linear regression to determine that there are no cases in which the residual is excessively large.
 We expect that only about 5% of cases should lie outside +/-1.96 and about 1% of cases should like outside +/-2.58.
 We should also expect leverage values to near the expected value which is determined by (k+1)/N where k is the number of predictors and n is the sample size.
 We can also inspect the dfbetas as these should all be less than 1.

 ```r
 # Create a boolean vector of large residuals; greater than 2 or less than -2